alufolie91/proton-ge-custom/README.md

 >  **Myself (GloriousEggroll) and this project (GE-Proton) are not affiliated with any other websites related to GE-Proton.
 There is no existing website for GE-Proton other than this GitHub repository.**

 > [!Important]
-> **If you have an issue that happens with my proton-GE build, provided FROM this repository, that does -not- happen on Valve's proton, please DO NOT open a bug report on Valve's bug tracker.**
+> **If you have an issue that happens with my GE-Proton build, provided from this repository, that does bot happen on Valve's Proton, please do not open a bug report on Valve's bug tracker.**
 >
-> Instead, open an issue: https://github.com/GloriousEggroll/proton-ge-custom/issues
+> Instead, open an issue on this repository's issue tracker: https://github.com/GloriousEggroll/proton-ge-custom/issues
 >
 > or contact me on Discord about the issue: https://discord.gg/6y3BdzC